burger

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).

-3. Click on the arrow to the right of the blue button Create an email address.
+3. Click on the chevron to the right of the blue button Create an email address.

 6. Click on Continue:

-1. You use the email address jonnie.smith@domain.xyz that works and exists in the Mail Service domain.xyz.
+1. You use the email address jonnie.smith@domain.xyz which works and exists on the Mail Service domain.xyz.

-• You have also created an address catchall@domain.xyz in the Mail Service domain.xyz.
+• You have also created an address catchall@domain.xyz on the Mail Service domain.xyz.

-2. An email is sent to smith.johnny@domain.xyz because the sender mistyped the recipient's address.
+2. An email is sent to smith.johnny@domain.xyz because the sender misspelled the recipient's address.

-3. The email will still arrive in the catchall@domain.xyz mailbox, which is enough to consult in the Mail interface of your choice.
+3. The email will still arrive in the catchall@domain.xyz box, which you just need to check in the Mail interface of your choice.

-4. Same if one day you delete the address jonnie.smith@domain.xyz; if you keep the catchall address, then it will be the latter that will receive everything that is still sent to the address that no longer exists...
+4. Same if you delete the address jonnie.smith@domain.xyz one day; if you keep the catchall address, then it is the latter that will receive everything that is still addressed to the non-existent address...

 Important recommendations

-The creation of this type of account is not however recommended:
+Creating this type of account is not recommended:

-• Catchall addresses receive all emails sent to any domain address; this means that they are often overwhelmed by spam, which can be difficult to manage and filter.
+• Catchall addresses receive all emails sent to any domain address; this means they are often flooded with spam, which can be difficult to manage and filter.

-• Due to the high volume of spam, legitimate messages can be overwhelmed and lost in the mass, which can result in the loss of important communications.
+• Due to the high volume of spam, legitimate messages can be drowned out and lost in the mass, which can result in the loss of important communications.

-• Catchall addresses can potentially be used by attackers to target your domain with brute force attacks or other methods, as they offer an easy target to test different address combinations.
+• Catch-all addresses can potentially be used by attackers to target your domain with brute force attacks or other methods, as they provide an easy target for testing different address combinations.

-In short, managing a catchall address can become annoying and complicated, especially for large organizations with many employees and departments.
+In short, managing a catch-all address can become tedious and complicated, especially for large organizations with many employees and departments.

 Link to this FAQ: